fanny/docs-checker/README.md

 `docs-checker` is a tool for identifying markdown documentation structures and verifying that they follow the same pattern provided by the user.
 Curious to know how?

 - docs-checker uses [`markdown-it`](https://github.com/markdown-it/markdown-it) for markdown analysis
-- docs-checker uses an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) with regex to evaluate standards in the documentation structure
+- docs-checker uses an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) with regex to evaluate patterns in the documentation structure
-- docs-checker uses [`moenda`](https://github.com/SPLAB-UFCG/Moenda) the engine responsible for executing the rules.
+- docs-checker uses [`moenda`](https://github.com/SPLAB-UFCG/Moenda) an engine responsible for executing the rules.

 `docs-checker` is also flexible, so if you want to create your custom rule, follow [this guide](#custom-rules).